 The company has elected several independent outside directors since it was established in 2010 with the expectation that they will provide advice on promoting the sustained growth of the company and enhance the corporate value in the medium to long term, in addition to presenting opinions based on comments from stakeholders such as shareholders in meetings of the Board of Directors.

-At present, the company has two independent outside directors, and an effort is made to provide sufficient information such as providing explanations in advance depending on the matter.
+At present, the company has three independent outside directors, and an effort is made to provide sufficient information such as providing explanations in advance depending on the matter.